hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-in such a use case - regular (non a1 rated) sd cards are often very slow for desktop usage to the point of being close to unuseable - most cheap usb storage devices can be considered to behave similar to non a1 rated sd cards
+in such a use case - regular (non a1 rated) sd cards are often very slow for desktop usage to the point of being close to unuseable - most cheap usb storage devices can be considered to behave similar to non a1 rated sd cards and thus it is recommended to use high quality usb devices like sandisk ultra.

 # chromebook oak - elm - august 2022